 This is partly due to some famous novels written on the subject, but the logic here sort of makes sense.
 Megalodon was a 60-foot shark that hunted near shore and fed on large whales and other marine creatures.
 Obviously, if such a creature still existed it would be visible and well known.
 This fact alone is enough for most researchers to conclude that Megalodon is extinct.

-But if Megalodon still exists it must have evolved to live somewhere it is rarely seen.
+So, believers reason, if Megalodon still exists it must have evolved to live somewhere it is rarely seen.
 The Mariana Trench is about as remote as it gets, and even a massive shark would be very hard to find.

-What is the Mariana Trench?
+What Is the Mariana Trench?

-The Mariana Trench is a massive canyon in the Earth's crust, and the deepest part of the ocean.
-Located in the Western Pacific, it runs for over 1,500 miles, but averages only a bit more than 40 miles across.
+The Mariana Trench is a massive canyon in the Earth's crust and the deepest part of the ocean.
+Located in the Western Pacific, it runs for over 1,500 miles but averages only a bit more than 40 miles across.

 The Mariana Trench was created by a geological process called subduction.
 In this case, the Pacific tectonic plate is moving very slowly to the west, and pressure is pushing it down into the Earth's crust where it meets the Philippine Plate.
-Far to the east, new ocean floor is created by volcanic activity.
+Far to the east, the new ocean floor is created by volcanic activity.